grrrwaaa/gct753/src/pages/vectors.md

 # (Euclidean) Vectors

 A **vector** is one way of describing a direction with a magnitude.
-Vectors can describe spatial properties such as locations, but also properties that change over time such as velocities, accelerations, forces of attraction and repulsion, local wind speed and direction, etc.

-A magnitude without direction (such as a regular number) is called a **scalar**.
+Vectors can describe spatial properties such as locations, but also properties that change over time such as velocities, accelerations, forces of attraction and repulsion, local wind speed and direction, etc. A magnitude without direction (such as a regular number) is called a **scalar**.

 In a 2D space, a vector has two components (X, Y), in a 3D space, it has three (X, Y, Z).
 Programming with vectors is easier if these components are combined into a single abstraction of a *vector object*.
 We can also treat a position in space as a vector: *the vector from the origin (0, 0) to the position*.

-For agent-oriented programming we often need to take the perspective *relative to an agent*, rather than the absolute, global perspective.

 Adding two vectors is like applying their movements in series.

 The difference between two points can be obtained by subtraction; it also a vector.
 The *relative* position of B with respect to A is simply ```B - A```.
 So the position of agent B relative to agent A is ```B.position - A.position```.
+(For agent-oriented programming we often need to take the perspective *relative to an agent*, rather than the absolute, global perspective.)

 We can multiply (or divide) vectors by scalars to make them longer or shorter.
 So ```A * 2``` produces a copy of vector A which is twice as long.